mdsufz/MuDoGeR/Manual_MuDoGeR.md

 * The `/path/to/libraries/folder` indicates the path to the the folder with the libraries of the sample.
 * The `~/path/to/output/folder` indicates the path to the output folder where the results will be written.

+The output folder contains the results of the **5.a**, in .sam file format.

 ## 5.b Calculation of relative abundance of Viral Metagenome-Assembled Genomes and construction of relative abundance table (not done)
 ## 5.c Calculation of relative abundance of Eukaryotic Metagenome-Assembled Genomes and construction of relative abundance table (not done)